Sustainable Coffee Roasting: A Guide for Environmentally Conscious Coffee Businesses

 Direct TradeRelationship-basedVaries (roaster-defined)

-Certification considerations: certifications add cost ($0.50–$2.00/lb premium), not all quality coffee is certified, direct relationships can achieve similar goals, and multiple certifications can combine.
+A few realities about certification: certifications add cost ($0.50–$2.00/lb premium), not all quality coffee is certified (small producers often can't afford the certification fee even when they qualify on practice), direct relationships can achieve similar goals without the certification, and multiple certifications can stack.

-Avoid greenwashing: don't claim certifications you don't have, be specific, not vague ("sustainable" means what?), acknowledge complexity (no supply chain is perfect), and update information as things change.
+On the communication side, authentic sourcing messaging includes specific origin information, farmer or cooperative names, prices paid (where comfortable sharing), relationship duration, and farm practices like shade-grown or organic.
+Avoid greenwashing: don't claim certifications you don't have, be specific instead of vague ("sustainable" doesn't mean anything on its own), acknowledge complexity (no supply chain is perfect), and update information as things actually change.

 Your customers can taste the difference